SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 === "setup.py + setup.cfg"

-    `setup.py` is the original way to describing how a Python package should be build.
+    `setup.py` is the original way to describe how a Python package should be built.
 The most basic `setup.py` file will look like this:

     ```python